OpenIPC/device-mjsxj02hl/docs/index.md

 * Status of the built-in LEDs:
     * *Orange* - The system is not loaded or Majestic is not running.
     * *Blue* - The system is loaded and Majestic is running.
-    * *White* - The partition with user data is being formatted.
+    * *White* - The sysupgrade utility is running (install updates or wipe overlay partition).
 * Web Interface is available on port 85 as http://camera-ip:85.
     * Default login and password are `admin` and `12345`, respectively.
 * SSH access available as `ssh root@<camera_ip_address>`, there is no password by default.